OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/generic_openid_connect_account.md

 ### Optional

 - `audience` (String) Federated credentials audience, this value is used to establish a connection between external workload identities and Microsoft Entra ID.
-- `description` (String) The description of this Azure OpenID Connect account.
+- `description` (String) The description of this Generic OpenID Connect account.
 - `environments` (List of String) A list of environment IDs associated with this resource.
 - `execution_subject_keys` (List of String) Keys to include in a deployment or runbook.
 Valid options are `space`, `environment`, `project`, `tenant`, `runbook`, `account`, `type`
 - `id` (String) The unique ID for this resource.